In the guide

 - for a building that consists of a single dwelling, on:

 - the assessment of another representative building of similar design and size with a similar actual energy performance quality if correspondence is guaranteed by the energy assessor issuing the energy performance certificate

 A sample EPC in PDF format is available on the GOV.UK website.

-The Green Deal is scheme that enables householders to make energy saving improvements to their property with the costs being repaid through their electricity bills.
+The Green Deal is a scheme that enables householders to make energy saving improvements to their property with the costs being repaid through their electricity bills.
+It was previously funded by the Government, but is still available through approved providers.
 The debt stays with the property so on the sale or rental of a Green Deal property further information is required on the EPC.
 This further information includes details on the improvements that have been made, the type of agreement, details of amounts payable and estimated savings.
 More information about the Green Deal can be found on the GOV.UK website.

 If the building is being offered for sale, it is the responsibility of the seller to provide the EPC to the potential buyer.
 If it is being rented, then it is the responsibility of the landlord to provide the EPC to the potential tenant.
 Where a building is under construction it is the responsibility of the person who carries out the construction.
 Certificates in relation to air conditioning systems should be obtained by the person who has control of the air conditioning system.

 When should an EPC be given?